JoinCODED/TASK-JS-todo-DOM/README.md

-# TODO Website
+# 📝 TODO Website (DOM)

-Hello and welcome to your MINI MINI project 🔥
-In this project you will be creating a todo website.
+In this project you will be creating a todo website with a starter DOM file.

 ## Instructions